j-siderius/TinySpark/docs/kit/programming.md

 ---

 Programming the TinyML development kit is as easy as editing the `code.py` file that is found on the CIRCUITPY drive.
-However to make coding for the kit a little easier, the [Code with Mu] IDE will be used.
+However, to make coding for the kit a little easier, the [Code with Mu] IDE will be used.
 Code with Mu works out of the box with CircuitPython, gives helpful programming prompts and was built with learning in mind.

 [Code with Mu]:https://codewith.mu/